w8be/usb-ptt-arduino-nano-every/README.md

 * USB port speed is set to 115200.
 Ensure your usb device in Device Manager is set to 115200.
 * Create a SmartCAT Serial Existing port for the USB foot switch.
 Set the port protocol to 'CAT'.
 * Use an existing COM port that is connected to the Arduino Nano Every.
-* Use the log function on SmartCAT to see the communication or use Putty serial connection to test.
+* Use the log function on SmartCAT to test.